captain-nimo/SampleFormAutomation/README.md

   ## Running the tests

     To run the test, first go to the project location (i.e. 'practice_form_automation') using the command line, then run a test using 'robot' command.
-Some commands to run the existing tests are folling.
+Some commands to run the existing tests are following.

   #### Run all the test files: